Human-AI Shared Control via Policy Dissection: Experiments

 \textbf{Training Set and Test Set}.
-As shown in Fig.~\ref{figure:env}, for both autonomous driving and robot locomotion tasks, we prepare training set and held-out test set.
+As shown in Fig.~\ref{figure:env}, for both autonomous driving and robot locomotion tasks, we prepare a training set and a held-out test set.
 For driving task, the test set is used to benchmark the test-time generalizability of human-AI shared control system and AI-only control system.
-We train autonomous driving policies in 50 different environments where the traffic condition is mild and all traffic vehicles and target vehicle can drive smoothly towards their destinations.
+We train autonomous driving policies in 50 different environments where the traffic condition is mild (averagely 2 cars per map) and all traffic vehicles and the target vehicle can drive smoothly towards their destinations.
 No obstacles are in these environments.
-In testing time, the trained agents will be evaluated in the other 20 unseen maps with \textit{higher} traffic density.
+In testing time, the trained agents will be evaluated in the other 20 unseen maps with \textit{higher} traffic density (averagely 6 cars per map).
 Besides, obstacles like traffic cones and breakdown vehicles will scatter randomly on the road.
 In this case, the target vehicle needs to be maneuvered delicately.
-We compare the performance and safety of the trained policy in two scenarios: runs in the test set solely, and runs with the human-AI shared control system built from Policy Dissection.
+We compare the performance and safety of the trained policy in two scenarios: runs in the test set solely, and runs with the human-AI shared control system built from \textit{Policy Dissection}.

-The primal task for legged robot is to move toward one direction as fast as possible.
+The primal task for the legged robot is to move toward one direction as fast as possible.
 We design the test environment to be a forest-like environment where tree obstacles are randomly scattered.
 Therefore, though the overall goal is still to move forward, the agent needs extra effort to sidestep obstacles in the test environment.